DEFT: Differentiable Automatic Test Pattern Generation: Related Work

 \subsection{Automatic Test Pattern Generation (ATPG)}

 Structural ATPG algorithms like PODEM \cite{goel1981implicit} and FAN \cite{fujiwara1983acceleration} have dominated industrial applications due to their high efficiency and scalability.
-Their limitation becomes apparent on hard-to-detect (HTD) faults, where the final 1\% of untested faults can consume over 71.8\% of the total test patterns (see \Cref{tab:benchmark}).
+Their limitation becomes apparent on hard-to-detect (HTD) faults, where the final 1\% of untested faults can consume over 71.8\% of the total test patterns on the NVDLA MAC benchmark.

-Recent work leverages machine learning to improve these hereuristic algorithms.
+Recent work leverages machine learning to improve these heuristic algorithms.
 SmartATPG \cite{li2024smartatpg}, for example, employs reinforcement learning to reduce backtracks with a better decision policy.
 A primary challenge for such methods is the inference overhead introduced at each decision step, which struggles to compete with the CPU-cycle-level efficiency of traditional heuristics.

 SAT-based ATPG encodes the search problem into a Boolean Satisfiability (SAT) instance.
 This approach excels at resolving complex HTD faults and is highly effective for proving fault redundancy.
 However, SAT-based ATPG suffers from several fundamental limitations.
 First is a scalability challenge on large designs.
 Second, as noted in the introduction, is a mismatch: SAT is a decision framework, not an optimization one \cite{becker2014recent}.
 This makes it difficult to efficiently solve for minimal pattern sets or perform multi-target ATPG, leading to ``pattern inflation" \cite{chao2025pastatpg}.
 Third, SAT-based ATPG is inherently a per-fault, non-multi-target solver.
 Without the extensive global compaction heuristics available in commercial tools, the final test set is often much larger.
 Even hybrid approaches like PastATPG \cite{chao2025pastatpg}, which uses partial-assignment SAT, still generate larger test sets than highly optimized commercial tools.